Holistic Robust Data-Driven Decisions: Introduction

 Perhaps the most natural such approximation involves substituting the out-of-sample loss for the empirical loss $\hat{c}(x,\Pemp{T}) = \Eb_{\Pemp{T}}[\loss(x,\txi)] = \frac{1}{T}\sum_{t\in[T]} \loss(x,\xi_t)$.
 This yields the so called sample average approximations (SAA) in the context of decision-making and empirical risk minimization (ERM) in the context of machine learning.

-However, substitution of a naive cost predictor for the unknown out-of-sample cost often results in decisions exhibiting poor generalization or out-of-sample performance: the in-sample cost $\hat{c}(x,\Pemp{T})$ may considerably underestimate the actual out-of-sample cost $\Eb_{\Pb}[\loss(x,\txi)]$.
-This is phenomenon is broadly known as \textit{overfitting}.
+However, substitution of a naive cost predictor for the unknown out-of-sample cost often results in decisions exhibiting poor generalization or out-of-sample performance: the in-sample cost $\hat{c}(x,\Pemp{T})$ may considerably underestimate the actual out-of-sample cost $\Eb_{\Pb}[\loss(x,\txi)]$ and lead to poor decisions \citep{smith2006optimizer}.
+This phenomenon is broadly known as \textit{overfitting}.
 Constructing predictors which safeguard against overfitting is one of the fundamental challenges of learning and decision-making with data.